This page is from APP, the official source of professional practice for policing.

 In all cases of hate or hostility, victims should be treated sensitively in a way that is appropriate to their needs, recognising the greater impact that hate crimes and incidents may have on victims.

-Not all incidents reported need to be recorded.
-A record should only be made where it meets the threshold, as set out in the national standard for incident recording (NSIR).
+Not all incidents reported to the police need to be recorded as an NCHI.
+Even where a report is perceived by the reporting person to be motivated by hostility or prejudice, it should only be recorded as an NCHI where it meets the following threshold set out in the national standard for incident recording (NSIR):

-A single distinct event or occurrence which disturbs an individual, group or community’s quality of life or causes them concern.
+a single distinct event or occurrence which disturbs an individual’s, group’s or community’s quality of life or causes them concern.